hazihazboy123/replit-app/replit.md

 ## Overview

-This is a Flask-based web application that converts JSON-formatted medical flashcard data from n8n workflows into Anki deck files (.apkg) with automatic image processing.
-The system handles ONLY image extraction and downloading from Supabase storage while preserving ALL CSS/HTML formatting controlled by n8n workflows.
-All styling, highlighting, gradients, and visual formatting comes from n8n - the system simply finds images in HTML content, downloads them, and replaces URLs with local filenames for offline Anki compatibility.
+This is a Flask-based web application that converts JSON-formatted medical flashcard data into advanced Anki deck files (.apkg).
+Designed specifically for medical students, it supports high-yield card highlighting, cloze deletions, hierarchical tags, image embedding, and notes sections.
+Users can either upload a JSON file or paste JSON data directly into a web form to generate downloadable Anki flashcard decks optimized for medical education.

 ## System Architecture